Ensembl/guiHive/README.md

 ### Status

-This code is being actively developed.
+This code is being maintained by the Ensembl team.
 Improvements, new features and bug fixes are being added regularly, so if you use it, please remember to check for updates regularly (or "watch" the github repo to get notification of updates).
 It is also recommended that you join the hive-users mailing list (see https://github.com/Ensembl/ensembl-hive for more information on how to do this) since news and updates will be announced there.

 guiHive consists of: